 Make sure your guests know that this is your wedding website!
-Share your “how we met” and proposal stories, include personal details where you can, and add photos to the gallery.
+Customize your site by adding your love story and proposal story, include personal details where you can, and add a photo gallery.
 You can even make one of your engagement photos the backdrop for your website.

 Things to Do

-Again, this is important for weddings with out-of-town guests.
+Again, this wedding website idea is important for those couples with out-of-towners on their guest list.
 Your nearest and dearest will likely have a good amount of downtime in between their arrival and your celebration – so give them some ideas of your favorite things to do in your wedding city, plus any additional contacts they might need.
 Examples include restaurants, museums, historic sites, salons and taxi companies.

 Your Wedding Hashtag

 There are so many benefits to coming up with a wedding hashtag early in your engagement.
 Your loved ones can use it to tag photos and social media posts about all of the events leading up to your big day, and of course your wedding itself.
 But a wedding hashtag is only useful if your guests know about it, so when thinking about what to include on your wedding website, be sure your hashtag is given a prominent place!